 Statistics indicate that a company’s culture has a direct impact on employee turnover, which affects productivity, and therefore success.
 A particular Columbia University study, for example, shows that the probability of turnover at a company with a favorable culture is 13.9 percent while the likelihood of turnover in a negative company culture is 48.4 percent.

-Before learning the details of how to implement a thorough social media strategy to spread the word about your company culture, exploring why it is valuable offers beneficial insight.
+Before learning the details of how to implement a thorough social media strategy to spread the word about your company culture, let’s explore what exactly company culture is and why it’s a valuable thing to invest in.

 Among the benefits of creating a strong company culture are:

-A thriving company culture attracts top talent and tends to keep that talent for the long term because they feel engaged with their career.
+A thriving company culture not only attracts top talent but tends to keep that talent for the long term because they feel engaged with their career.
 This results in lower turnover and fosters better chemistry among team members since there are fewer new hires.

-Consistent with Markey’s writings on the value of passionate employees, companies are treating their promotion of company culture in a similar fashion for their traditional marketing.
-Employer branding is just as important for attracting and retaining employees as it is capturing new business.
+Consistent with Markey’s writings on the value of passionate employees, companies are treating their promotion of company culture in a similar fashion to their traditional marketing.
+Employer branding is just as important for attracting and retaining employees as it is for capturing new business.

 Here are tips for effectively using social media to promote your company culture:

-Social media forums like Facebook, YouTube, LinkedIn, Instagram, and your blog helps promote your company culture and humanize your brand.
-Engaging infographics, photos of company events, smiling employees, and the workplace environment, and captivating content contribute to a favorable social media strategy.
+Social media forums like Facebook, Twitter, YouTube, LinkedIn, Instagram, TikTok, and your blog helps promote your company culture and humanize your brand.
+Engaging infographics, photos of company events, smiling employees, the workplace environment, and captivating content contribute to a favorable social media strategy.

 It is important to showcase your business as having a friendly and welcoming company culture.
 That not only helps attract talented candidates, but it also appeals to prospective clients and customers.